 Big enough to step into and wear as a belt!

-This is one of our favorite science experiments for kids because we really got to see how one small card when cut in a certain way can change and become an super long index card chain.
+This is one of our favorite science experiments because we really got to see how one small card when cut in a certain way can change and become an super long index card chain.
 As an added activity, kids can decorate these chains with markers and wear them as necklaces.

 If you are looking for more fun activities for kids, check out Green Kid Crafts, an earth friendly monthly craft subscription box for kids that sparks creativity while teaching kids a respect and love for the environment.
 These boxes are themed and each month will be filled with fun projects and creative activities than can be enjoyed by kids from ages 3-10.